Life beyond Fritz: On the detachment of electrolytic bubbles: MATERIALS AND METHODS

 \subsection{Electrochemical Cell}

 A lab scale electrochemical cell with a disk working electrode (WE) was built for the electrolysis experiments (\hyperref[{fig:setup_exp_images}]{Figure \ref{fig:setup_exp_images}}a).
 The cylindrical electrolyte compartment made of Teflon (PTFE) has an inner diameter of 40 mm and a height of 50 mm.
 An O-ring is placed between the WE and the bottom wall of the Teflon component, and the cell is squeezed by another part that is made of PEEK (polyetheretherketone) to ensure the sealing.
 All the materials in contact with the electrolyte were selected to be compatible with the acid solutions.
 Similar to earlier work \cite{Pande_2020,Pande_2021}, the WE was produced by sputtering a 20 nm thin film of either platinum or nickel onto a glass slide.
+The connection between WE and potentiostat was ensured by using a point contact.
+Unless otherwise stated, platinum was used as the main electrode material in this study.
+However, some experiments were also performed using a nickel electrode to demonstrate the material-independent behaviour of the contact line behaviour of the bubbles.
 For better adhesion, a 3 nm tantalum layer was applied between the film and the glass slide.
 The thickness of 20 nm proved to provide the best compromise, allowing for sufficient transparency to observe the contact line dynamics while keeping the sheet resistance low.
-The sheet resistance of the electrode was measured to be $\approx$ 50 $\Omega$ using a multimeter.
+The sheet resistance of the electrode used in present study was measured to be $\approx$ 50 $\Omega$ using a multimeter.
+This value is consistent with previous work \cite{Pande_2020}, where the sheet resistance of a 10 nm thick disk electrode was measured to be 69 $\Omega$ using the four probe method.

 A platinized titanium mesh with a significantly larger surface area than the WE was utilized as the counter electrode (CE), and positioned approximately 3.5 cm above the WE.
 An Ag/AgCl electrode (in 3 M NaCl; BASi{\textsuperscript{ \textregistered}}) was placed close ($\approx$ 5 mm) from the WE and served as the reference electrode (RE).
 Perchloric acid ($\ce{HClO4}$) solutions were prepared in different concentrations from $10^{-4}$ M to 1 M, corresponding to a pH range from about 4 to 0, respectively.
 To increase the electrical conductivity of the electrolyte, sodium perchlorate monohydrate ($\ce{NaClO4.H2O}$) salt was added to achieve a supporting electrolyte concentration of 0.5 M (except in the 1 M $\ce{HClO4}$ case).
 Since the concentration of the 1 M $\ce{HClO4}$ electrolyte was sufficiently high, no supporting electrolyte was added.
 The chemicals were supplied from Sigma-Aldrich (purity of 99.99\%).